This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Development milestones your child may reach at 15 months:

 Each child develops at his or her own pace.
 Your child might have already reached the following milestones, or he or she may reach them later:

 - Say about 3 or 4 words

-- Point to a body part such as his eyes
+- Point to a body part such as his or her eyes

 - Use a crayon to draw lines or other marks

-- Do the same actions he sees, such as sweeping the floor
+- Do the same actions he or she sees, such as sweeping the floor

 - Always place your child in a rear-facing car seat.
 Choose a seat that meets the Federal Motor Vehicle Safety Standard 213.
 Make sure the child safety seat has a harness and clip.
 Also make sure that the harness and clips fit snugly against your child.
 There should be no more than a finger width of space between the strap and your child's chest.
 Ask your healthcare provider for more information on car safety seats.